 - There was no crime.
 A defendant may not be convicted of gang activity in Nevada Federal Court if he is not also convicted of an underlying drug crime or violent crime.
 If the defense attorney can get charges for the underlying crime dismissed, then the gang enhancement charge will be automatically dismissed as well.

 Penalties for Federal Criminal Street Gangs Convictions

 A federal judge in Nevada will order that a defendant serve up to ten (10) additional years in Federal Prison for violating criminal street gang law.
 Remember that this is an enhancement of the original sentence for the underlying drug crime or violent crime.
-For example:

 Example: Jonas gets convicted in Nevada federal court of both trafficking cocaine and acting in furtherance of his gang.
 The judge orders 10 years for the trafficking and 10 years for the gang enhancement.
 Jonas’s total sentence is 20 years.

 Remember that these two sentences are served consecutively (one after the other) under Nevada federal law.